Environmental Management

 Daifuku Environmental Vision 2050

-• *Clicking on an image brings up a new window
+• *Clicking on the image will open a new window.

 • *Natural capital refers to the natural stock of resources (plants, animals, air, water, soil, minerals, etc.) that combine to yield benefits to people.
 Businesses and society are expected to use this capital in a sustainable manner.
 Although these resources are being eroded by climate change, improving their sustainability will lead to the absorption of greenhouse gases and the mitigation of natural disasters.